zinic/crawl/output.md

 * **Enemies Only**
 	* Aspect Point Cost: 13

+#### Rule: Technological
+* Allows you to put non-basic features on an aspect or item.
+* Can be identified as an effect, item or feature of technological origin and is able to be disrupted by effects that target technologies.

+* **Technological**
+	* Aspect Point Cost: 2

 #### Rule: Teleportation

 * **Simple Teleportation**
 	* Aspect Point Cost: 13

+#### Rule: Unstable Magic
+* Skill rolls of 19 qualify as a crit.
+* When you roll a 20 crit you roll on crit table twice.
+* If you would not roll on the crit table (such as a heal), refund 1 Energy point.
+* Skill rolls of 2 qualify as a critical failure.
+* Skill rolls of 1 will always qualify as a critical failure even if you would succeed otherwise.
+* Can be detected as magic and is able to be disrupted by things that target magic.

+* **Unstable Magic**
+	* Aspect Point Cost: 0

 ### Item Rules
 Rules that apply to items only.